sathvikask0/certificate-blockchain/README.md

 Tasks:

-Test functions of the class for errors
+Test functions of the class for errors and bugs

 Create API for transactions (issuing certificate), mining, and certificate validation